benjaminion/upgrading-ethereum-book/src/book.md

 #### DomainType

 `DomainType` is just a [cryptographic nicety](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-hash-to-curve-12#section-2.2.5): messages intended for different purposes are tagged with different domains before being hashed and possibly signed.
 It's a kind of name-spacing to avoid clashes; probably unnecessary, but considered a best-practice.
-Ten domain types are [defined in Bellatrix](/part3/config/constants#domain-types).
+Eleven domain types are [defined in Capella](/part3/config/constants#domain-types).

 #### ForkDigest